 ا آتَاكُمْ إِنَّ رَبَّكَ سَرِيعُ الْعِقَابِ وَإِنَّهُ لَغَفُورٌ رَّحِيمٌ (6:165)

 A Just society

 Islam emerged to bring peace, tranquility, and equilibrium to the multitudes of tribes in conflict with each other in the 6th century AD.
-In a period of 23 years, thru suffering, persecution, and sacrifice a just society evolved.
-Diversity was it’s basis, respecting each tradition and bringing them together and appreciating the creator was the foundation stone of Islam.
+In a period of 23 years, through suffering, persecution, and sacrifice a just society evolved.
+Diversity was its basis, respecting each tradition and bringing them together, and appreciating the creator was the foundation stone of Islam.
 Justice, liberty, and freedom are the core values enshrined in Islam.

 Islam is indeed a pluralistic faith and imbues a sense of humility and ideals of equality of humankind.
-These values are embedded in its rituals practices.
+These values are embedded in their ritual practices.
 All people harvest their own deeds.

 He fashioned each one of you–and each one of you is beautiful.
 To God, you will all return.
 He knows all that the heavens and the earth contain.
 He knows all that you hide and all that you reveal.
 He knows your deepest thoughts.
 Most of us get the message whereas a few don’t, indeed it is the story of every faith group.